duke4e/showData/howTo/change_theme.md

 >
 > *Identified by **Home** or **Lock***

-Follow the process for installing the theme as described in the **“ShowLive Helper”.**
+Follow the process for installing the theme as described in the **“ShowLive Helper”** tutorial.

 The ShowLive Helper Shortcut will overwrite your currently installed theme and prompt you to **“Run ShowLive”** or **“Exit”**